ravendb/bootcamp/src/unit1/lesson3/README.md

 The document store is the starting point for all your interactions with RavenDB.

 > A document store is the main client API object, which establishes and manages the connection channel between an application and a database instance.
 It acts as the connection manager and also exposes methods to perform all operations that you can run against an associated server instance.
-The document store object has single URL address that points to RavenDB server, however it can work against multiple databases that exists there.
+The document store object has a single URL address that points to the RavenDB server, however it can work against multiple databases that exists there.

 > To learn more about the `DocumentStore`, access the [official documentation](https://ravendb.net/docs/article-page/4.0/csharp/client-api/what-is-a-document-store).